-1.12 Cheating
+1.10 Cheating

 Cheating will not be tolerated.
 Each assignment includes instructions about what forms of collaboration are allowed.
 Copying answers or code from online sources or from solutions to assignments from previous years is always considered cheating.
-All instances of cheating will be reported to the university's Academic Honesty Board, and will result in a failing grade letter grade for the course.
+All instances of cheating will be reported to the university's Academic Honesty Board, and will result in an F for the course.